-Today In Hip-Hop: Kanye West Releases ‘Late Registration’
+Today in Hip-Hop: Kanye West Drops ‘Late Registration’ Album

-West recruited film composer, Jon Brion, best known for his work with Fiona Apple and the film, Eternal Sunshine Of the Spotless Mind, to his new project.
+West recruited film composer Jon Brion, best known for his work with Fiona Apple and the film, Eternal Sunshine Of the Spotless Mind, to his new project.
 The duo sought to incorporate new production techniques not seen in hip-hop.
-Late Registration use of intricate sampling techniques, string arrangements and diverse instrumentation were novel to hip-hop helping make Late Registration a breakthrough album.
+Late Registration‘s use of intricate sampling techniques, string arrangements and diverse instrumentation were novel to hip-hop, helping make Late Registration a breakthrough album.

-The album was a commercial smash selling over 3.1 million copies including 860,000 in it’s first week of release.
-The album spawned five singles, “Touch The Sky”, “Diamonds Of Sierra Leone,” “Heard ‘Em Say,” “Drive Slow” and the Billboard number one hit, “Gold Digger.”
-Critically, the album is one of the most beloved of all-time featured on numerous yearly “Best-Of” lists in 2005 and named on many greatest albums of all-times list by various publications in the eight years since it’s release.
+The album was a commercial smash, selling over 3.1 million copies including 860,000 in its first week of release.
+The album spawned five singles – “Touch The Sky”, “Diamonds Of Sierra Leone,” “Heard ‘Em Say,” “Drive Slow” and the Billboard number one hit, “Gold Digger.”
+Critically, the album is one of the most beloved of all-time, featured on numerous yearly “Best-Of” lists in 2005 and named on many greatest albums of all-times list by various publications in the 11 years since its release.